I ❤️ open source, and, Cloud9 still rocks

 Continue reading

-Marton Trencseni - Fri 23 September 2022 • Tagged with culture
+Marton Trencseni - Fri 19 May 2023 • Tagged with leadership, mental, models, first-principles

 Continue reading